tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - You want kids who are in this for life.
 You want kids who don’t think in zero-sum terms.
 Teach them to play the infinite game.
 Teach them by playing it yourself.

+# They Must Be Surrounded by This

+- Behavior (B) is a function of a person (P) and their environment (E).
+Our habits, our actions, our lives, are determined by our surroundings.

+- What does this mean for us as parents?
+Well, we’re largely the architects of our kids’ environment.
+We all have different means and ends, but within those means we control what we surround our children with.
+The influences.
+The colors.
+The moods.
+The people.
+The interactions.
+And of course, the most important thing there is to a child’s intellectual development: the books.

+- If you want them to be readers, you have to design the environment of a reader, as an architect does.
+You have to surround them with books.
+Good ones.
+Silly ones.
+Short ones.
+Long ones.
+Used ones.
+New ones.
+You have to display them prominently in your house.
+You have to take your kids to libraries and independent bookstores.
+Otherwise, how else could they possibly become readers?

+# Don’t Baby Them When It Comes to Books

+- But do you really believe our kids are dumber than the kids of Orwell’s time?
+Or back before that?
+Of course not!
+They’re kids.
+We’re the *problem*.
+Parents.
+Adults.
+Educators.
+Publishers.
+As a collective, we’ve stopped believing our kids are capable of reading challenging books.
+So we provide them with “kids’ editions” and silly picture books instead of helping them build their reading muscles.
+Then we wonder why they can’t handle heavy stuff.

+- Well, stop it.
+Push them.
+Push yourself.
+They aren’t babies.
+Or at least they shouldn’t be after they’ve learned to read for themselves.

+# Do They Have a Project?

+- mastery doesn’t come from rote recitation.
+It comes from falling in love with something.
+It comes from hard work, sure, but only when the hard work is aligned with a passionate love of a subject or a craft or a field.
+Forget credentialing; give them something to sink their teeth into!

+- As Paul Graham wrote:
+  - If I had to choose between my kids getting good grades and working on ambitious projects of their own, I’d pick the projects.
+And not because I’m an indulgent parent, but because I’ve been on the other end and I know which has more predictive value.
+When I was picking startups for Y Combinator, I didn’t care about applicants’ grades.
+But if they’d worked on projects of their own, I wanted to hear all about those.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to serve. - ERNEST HEMINGWAY